 Don't misuse this modifier by extending buttons full-width unnecessarily

-Organize buttons together in button groups to show their similar functionality.
-Keep in mind that only default and outline buttons can be used as button groups.
-This modifier can also be used as a filtering pattern as well.
+Use button groups to organize similar functionality.
+Only "Default" and "Outline" button types can be used in button groups.
+This modifier can also be used as a filtering pattern.

 Only use one primary button on the page, whenever possible, to indicate its emphasis relative to other actions.
 Primary buttons have top priority in visual hierarchy, and using too many of them on a single view dilutes their effectiveness.